-The tour is 14 days in duration including international flights.
-Depending on airline schedules, you may depart or arrive on Day 2.
+The tour is 16 days in duration including international flights.
+Please note due to flight schedules passengers may arrive/depart on Day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
-Join the tour on Day 1 in Beijing and end the tour on Day 13 in Shanghai.
+Join the tour on Day 1 in Beijing and end the tour on Day 15 in Shanghai.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.